skoolkid/skoolkit/sphinx/source/commands.rst

   be a regular file, or '-' for standard input.

   Options:
-    -c, --create-labels   Create default labels for unlabelled instructions -D, --decimal         Write the disassembly in decimal -E ADDR, --end ADDR   Stop converting at this address -f N, --fixes N       Apply fixes:
+    -c, --create-labels   Create default labels for unlabelled instructions.
+    -D, --decimal         Write the disassembly in decimal.
+    -E ADDR, --end ADDR   Stop converting at this address.
+    -f N, --fixes N       Apply fixes:
                             N=0: None (default)
                             N=1: @ofix only
                             N=2: @ofix and @bfix
-                            N=3: @ofix, @bfix and @rfix (implies -r) -H, --hex             Write the disassembly in hexadecimal -I p=v, --ini p=v     Set the value of the configuration parameter 'p' to 'v'; this option may be used multiple times -l, --lower           Write the disassembly in lower case -p, --package-dir     Show path to skoolkit package directory and exit -P p=v, --set p=v     Set the value of ASM writer property 'p' to 'v'; this option may be used multiple times
+                            N=3: @ofix, @bfix and @rfix (implies -r) -H, --hex             Write the disassembly in hexadecimal.
+    -I p=v, --ini p=v     Set the value of the configuration parameter 'p' to 'v'.
+This option may be used multiple times.
+    -l, --lower           Write the disassembly in lower case.
+    -p, --package-dir     Show path to skoolkit package directory and exit.
+    -P p=v, --set p=v     Set the value of ASM writer property 'p' to 'v'.
+This option may be used multiple times.
-    -q, --quiet           Be quiet
+    -q, --quiet           Be quiet.
-    -r, --rsub            Apply safe substitutions (@ssub) and relocatability substitutions (@rsub) (implies '-f 1')
+    -r, --rsub            Apply safe substitutions (@ssub) and relocatability substitutions (@rsub) (implies '-f 1').
-    --show-config         Show configuration parameter values
+    --show-config         Show configuration parameter values.
-    -s, --ssub            Apply safe substitutions (@ssub)
+    -s, --ssub            Apply safe substitutions (@ssub).
     -S ADDR, --start ADDR
-                          Start converting at this address
+                          Start converting at this address.
-    -u, --upper           Write the disassembly in upper case -V, --version         Show SkoolKit version number and exit -w, --no-warnings     Suppress warnings
+    -u, --upper           Write the disassembly in upper case.
+    -V, --version         Show SkoolKit version number and exit.
+    -w, --no-warnings     Suppress warnings.
     -W CLASS, --writer CLASS
-                          Specify the ASM writer class to use
+                          Specify the ASM writer class to use.

 See :ref:`asmModesAndDirectives` for a description of the ``@ssub`` and ``@rsub`` substitution modes, and the ``@ofix``, ``@bfix`` and ``@rfix`` bugfix